Spain, Italy reinstate short-selling ban

 Shares in Italian banks recouped some of their heavy losses in late trading on Monday after the Italian market watchdog reinstated its short-selling ban.

-By the close, the Italian banking index was down 1.3 percent.
+By 1525 GMT shares in the Italian banking index .TRXFLDITPBANK were down 0.7 percent.
 At 1200 GMT the index had been down 4.3 percent.
-Spain’s banks recovered earlier losses, to close 0.8 percent higher.
+Spain’s banks recovered earlier losses, gaining 1.2 percent <0#.BCNB.BC>.

 But stock market traders said the ban had also increased nervousness that the euro zone debt crisis might get worse.